Bahrain: Independence

-On 15 August 1971, though the Shah of Iran was claiming historical sovereignty over Bahrain, he accepted a referendum held by the United Nations and eventually Bahrain declared independence and signed a new treaty of friendship with the United Kingdom.
+On 15 August 1971, though the Shah of Iran was claiming historical sovereignty over Bahrain, he accepted a referendum held by the United Nations and eventually Bahrain declared independence and signed a new treaty of friendship with Britain.
 Bahrain joined the United Nations and the Arab League later in the year.
 The oil boom of the 1970s benefited Bahrain greatly, although the subsequent downturn hurt the economy.
 The country had already begun diversification of its economy and benefited further from the Lebanese Civil War in the 1970s and 1980s, when Bahrain replaced Beirut as the Middle East's financial hub after Lebanon's large banking sector was driven out of the country by the war.

-Following the 1979 Islamic revolution in Iran in 1981, the Bahraini Shia population orchestrated a failed coup attempt under the auspices of a front organisation, the Islamic Front for the Liberation of Bahrain.
+In 1981, following the 1979 revolution in Iran, the Bahraini Shia population orchestrated a failed coup attempt under the auspices of a front organisation, the Islamic Front for the Liberation of Bahrain.
 The coup would have installed a Shia cleric exiled in Iran, Hujjatu l-Islām Hādī al-Mudarrisī, as supreme leader heading a theocratic government.
 In December 1994, a group of youths threw stones at female runners for running bare-legged during an international marathon.
 The resulting clash with police soon grew into civil unrest.

-A popular uprising occurred between 1994 and 2000 in which leftists, liberals and Islamists joined forces.
+A popular uprising occurred between 1994 and 2000 in which leftists, liberals and fundamentalists joined forces.
 The event resulted in approximately forty deaths and ended after Hamad bin Isa Al Khalifa became the Emir of Bahrain in 1999.
 He instituted elections for parliament, gave women the right to vote, and released all political prisoners.
 A referendum on 14–15 February 2001 massively supported the National Action Charter.
 As part of the adoption of the National Action Charter on 14 February 2002, Bahrain changed its formal name from the State (dawla) of Bahrain to the Kingdom of Bahrain.
 At the same time, the title of the Head of State, Hamad bin Isa al-Khalifa, was changed from Emir to King.

-After the September 11 attacks, the country participated in military action against the Taliban in October 2001 by deploying a frigate in the Arabian Sea for rescue and humanitarian operations.
-As a result, in November of that year, US president George W. Bush's administration designated Bahrain as a "major non-NATO ally".
-Bahrain opposed the invasion of Iraq and had offered Saddam Hussein asylum in the days before the invasion.
+The country participated in military action against the Taliban in October 2001 by deploying a frigate in the Arabian Sea for rescue and humanitarian operations.
+As a result, in November of that year, American president George W. Bush's administration designated Bahrain as a "major non-NATO ally".
+Bahrain opposed the 2003 American-led invasion of Iraq and had offered Saddam Hussein asylum in the days before the invasion.
 Relations improved with neighbouring Qatar after the border dispute over the Hawar Islands was resolved by the International Court of Justice in The Hague in 2001.
-Following the political liberalisation of the country, Bahrain negotiated a free trade agreement with the United States in 2004.
+Following the political liberalisation of the country, Bahrain negotiated a free trade agreement with America in 2004.

 In 2005, Qal'at al-Bahrain, a fort and archaeological complex was inscribed as a UNESCO World Heritage Site.